DeSantis reveals supply problem with Johnson & Johnson vaccine

 He also mentioned overall vaccine supply will not be growing rapidly, “Our supply is pretty stagnant it seems like over the next few weeks.”

-There will however, be more Walgreens and CVS stores available to give the COVID Vaccine in Florida, as he mentioned the total store numbers the companies will expand to.
+There will, however, be more Walgreens and CVS stores available to give the COVID vaccine in Florida, as he mentioned the total store numbers the companies will expand to.
+According to DeSantis, it will 223 Walgreens stores throughout the state and 182 CVS locations.

 DeSantis has not committed on a specific date for 55 and older to be eligible for the shot.